New ‘Cyberpunk 2077’ gameplay focuses on cars and customisation

 The majority of the show focused on the numerous vehicles that players will be able to ride in Night City, all of which were divided into five categories: economy, executive, heavy duty, sport, and hypercars.

 Economy cars are seen as the cheap, low end models, whereas executive vehicles are on the other end of the spectrum.
 Heavy duty vehicles consist of trucks and tanks, whilst sports cars are flashy and can be fully customised.
 Finally, hypercars are top end models designed for speed and maximum comfort.
-Night City will also contain various real-world cars, including Keanu Reeves’ character, Johnny Silverhand, 1977 Porsche 911.
+Night City will also contain various real-world cars, including Keanu Reeves’ character, Johnny Silverhand’s 1977 Porsche 911.

 Cars can be spawned in a similar way to the horse known as Roach in The Witcher 3: Wild Hunt, who could be summoned at the press of a button.
 Vehicles are used to travel across the city and its exterior, The Badlands, as well as numerous races dotted around the world.